 Pleural Mesothelioma Stages

 As part of the diagnostic process, a mesothelioma specialist will also determine the stage of the disease, or how far it has spread.
 A patient’s stage is an important indicator of prognosis, and also helps determine available treatment options.

 |Stage 1||22.2 months|

 |Stage 4||14.9 months|

-Pleural mesothelioma is currently the only form of the disease with a widely accepted staging system.
-The most common system used is the Tumor, Node, Metastasis or TNM staging system.
+The most common system used to determine pleural mesothelioma stage is the Tumor, Node, Metastasis or TNM staging system.
 Doctors will use the system to score a specific area of the body based on the size of the tumor, if the cancer has spread to the lymph nodes and if the cancer has spread to distant organs.

-Finding a pleural mesothelioma specialist is an essential aspect of a patient’s care.
-Since the cancer is rare, many primary care physicians and general medical and radiation oncologists have little to no experience with the disease.
-A specialist will have experience accurately diagnosing mesothelioma and developing personalized treatment plans.
-Many are also actively involved in research and clinical trials.
+Finding a pleural mesothelioma doctor is an essential aspect of a patient’s care.
+Since the cancer is rare, many primary care physicians and oncologists have little to no experience with the disease.
+A specialist can accurately diagnose mesothelioma and develop personalized treatment plans, often using new research and clinical trials.

 Top Pleural Mesothelioma Doctors in the Country

 Chief, Division of Thoracic Surgery & Director, International Mesothelioma Program

 The University of Texas MD Anderson Cancer Center